Shihab27/DQLAB_Sales_Performance_Analysis/README.md

 </br>
 Output:
 <img align="center" width="400" height="200" src="https://github.com/Shihab27/DQLAB_Sales_Performance_Analysis/blob/main/output6.png">
-Fig: Number of new customers by year
+Fig 6: Number of new customers by year
 </br>
 </br>
 The acquisition of new customers has drastically reduced over the last 12 months.
 The only new clients we received in 2012 alone was 11.
-But as we look back at the previous data, the amount of clients does not appear to increase. (fig.9) This indicates that a lot of our old customers are still returning to DQLab Store to make purchases without the new clients base dropping.
+But as we look back at the previous data, the amount of clients does not appear to increase.
+This Fig 6 indicates that a lot of our old customers are still returning to DQLab Store to make purchases without the new clients base dropping.